35th Division Sustainment Brigade

 The Brigade formed in 2005, and gradually over three years assumed the lineage of long-time TN ARNG 196th Field Artillery Brigade based in Chattanooga, Tennessee.
-In July 2008 the 196th Field Artillery Brigade cased its colors, and it formally inactivated in July 12, 2008.
+In July 2008 the 196th Field Artillery Brigade cased its colors, and it formally inactivated on 12 July 2008.
+From 2008 until 2024, the unit was the 230th Sustainment Brigade until it was repatched as the 35th Division Sustainment Brigade.